SCEPCAL/SCEPCAL/README.md

                 sensitive="true">
         ...
     </detector>
+-->
 </detectors>
 ```

-Comment out the `<detector>` tag to remove a subdetector from the simulation.
+Uncomment the `<detector>` tag for the timing layer to enable it.

-**The timing layer is commented out by default.**

 See the slides linked at the top for a brief description of the geometry parametrization and construction, or see it directly in `Detector/SCEPCAL/src/`.

 #### Material Properties

 Simulation results are heavily dependent on the material properties defined for the detector, here we use LYSO crystals for the timing layer and PbWO4 for the barrel/endcap.
-These numbers are also defined in the compact XML file described above, however they are pulled from various sources and are by no means set in stone.
+The material properties are defined in the compact XML file described above, however they are pulled from various sources and are by no means set in stone.
 Change the material properties as you like, or contact to collaborate about them.

 ### Running on Condor